 ./installer -t pro -a install

 It is assumed that this is blank installation of WebMail on particular server.
 In case if existing WebMail installation is found in this folder, installation will be aborted.
-For upgrading existing installation, a different command is required:
+For upgrading existing installation of WebMail Pro, a different command is required:

 ./installer -t pro -a upgrade